n4o847/compile-time-typescript/README.md

 Then compile-time-typescript type-checks `caller.ts` and extracts the type information of `Output`.

 If `Output` is a string literal type, its content is printed.
-Otherwise, an error occurrs.
+Otherwise, an error occurs.